LifeBogger presents the Full Story of an Argentine Defensive Genius best known by the Nickname; “Becho”.

 What Marcos Rojo likes: Being alone, sleeping, music, romance, visual media and swimming.

-What Marcos Rojo dislikes: Mediocres, being criticized, the past coming back to haunt him and cruelty of any kind.
+Marcos Rojo dislikes: He does not like Mediocres, being criticized, the past coming back to haunt him and cruelty of any kind.

 Marcos Rojo Untold Biography Facts – Eating Banana:

-Jose Mourinho admitted that the unusual sight came as a result of fatigue, a factor that is likely to play an increasing role between now and the end of the season.
+The Special One, Jose Mourinho, admitted that the unusual sight came as a result of fatigue, a factor that is likely to play an increasing role between now and the end of the season.

 Mourinho told BT Sport: “Marcos was tired many times.
 He knows his body needs something.
 He simply asked for a banana.
 The banana situation isn’t funny at all, we have to respect a player’s physical situation.”